Forgiving others is unnecessary when you don’t take things personally in the first place.

 Putting this off any longer will only continue to erode your life.
 There is nothing beneficial about carrying this around.
-However, healing it will help you reconnect and be more tolerant of others who are suffering from what used to be your affliction.
+Healing it will reconnect you so you are capable of being tolerant of others who are suffering from what used to be your affliction.
 This makes the concept of “forgiveness” look ridiculous and superficial.
 To forgive someone is like giving them a free pass to avoid dealing with the real problem.

 All this suffering is unnecessary.
 It’s caused by living a disconnected life that leaves you drifting around looking for yourself.
 Until you resolve that, you will continue to seek out willing and unsuspecting victims to play into what validates your own suffering.
 At some point, you will be faced with you – the only one who can fix it once and for all.
 Everyone else will be glad for the day when you no longer do things to them that cause you to seek their forgiveness.